Muukid/muCOSA/README.md

 ## Minimal overhead attribute management

 Currently, muCOSA gets/sets attributes using a single function that requires at least one get/set call for every attribute being modified.
-Theoretically, more overhead could be abolished by allowing to get/set multiple attributes in one function call, perhaps using the `muWindowInfo` struct and a flag system.
+Theoretically, more overhead could be abolished by allowing the user to get/set multiple attributes in one function call, perhaps using the `muWindowInfo` struct and a flag system.
 This has not been outruled as an option, and muCOSA may stand to gain via this being implemented at some point.

 ## Unique class name generation